 Standard libraries will also save you time when it comes to porting your applications.
 With self-made libraries, you’ll have to spend hours porting the libraries along with the program.
 Building your programs on standard libraries will allow you to quickly compile them for different targets.

 I’m not a structural engineer, so I shouldn’t have tried to change the support beams in my living room.
 Lesson learned I suppose.
 When you make your own libraries you take on the burden of development and the burden of support.
-Using a library developed by someone else shifts the burden of support to them.
+Using a developed by someone else shifts the burden of support to them.

 Murphy’s Law rules in software programming as well as nature.
 You are guaranteed to have problems with your libraries throughout the development process.
 If you’ve made your own libraries, you will have to stop everything and fix the problems yourself.
 Wasted time, disrupted momentum, and frustration all round.
 If you’ve purchased libraries, it will be the developer’s job to fix them.